FarronF/limerick-council-meetings/meetings/2017/02/16-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes -  Municipal District of Cappamore-Kilmallock - 19th January 2017.md

 Meeting and was not in a position to attend the February Meeting and that he would be invited

-to the March Meeting of the District.---
+to the March Meeting of the District.
+---
 2

 3.